mtholder/old-phylesystem/DESIGN.md

-# The TreeNexus Design Document
+# The Phylesystem Design Document

-This file documents the design of TreeNexus, including requirements defined by the [Open Tree of Life](http://opentreeoflife.org) community and software team and the reasons for various "details of implementation".
+This file documents the design of Phylesystem, including requirements defined by the [Open Tree of Life](http://opentreeoflife.org) community and software team and the reasons for various "details of implementation".

 ## Big Picture

 The raw data of the Open Tree of Life needs to be stored somewhere.
-Prior to TreeNexus, this data was stored in flat files and relational databases.
+Prior to Phylesystem, this data was stored in flat files and relational databases.

-TreeNexus stores each phylogenetic study in a single JSON file in NexSON format.
+Phylesystem stores each phylogenetic study in a single JSON file in NexSON format.
 In the future, each study will become a directory so that we do not run into large-file issues with Git.
 Currently (September 2013)